 The online master’s degree in economics will emphasize the broad areas of economic development, financial economics, and regulatory issues.
 Academic programs provide a basis for creating economic models with quantitative procedures such as econometrics.
 They also offer ways to apply economic analysis in settings that may range from the Applied Economics/Business concentration to the Advanced Theory or option for a thesis.

 Any optional or additional coursework is dependent upon the emphasis of the program.
 In degrees that emphasize theory, and in programs that prepare students to work on a doctoral degree, students will often study the usual main subjects, but at deeper levels.
 For those planning to earn only a master’s degree, coursework will delve into economic issues involving labor, industry, health, agriculture, development, or public finance.
 Students may also pursue a specialization in a particular area, such as agricultural economics, development economics, financial economics, international economics, or others.

-What are entry requirements for a master’s program in economics?
+What are entry requirements for an online masters economics?

 Applicants must have achieved undergraduate work in calculus-based economics, at least at the intermediate level, and usually as a major.
 A necessary level of mathematical training may include courses in linear algebra, mathematical analysis, probability and statistics.